-Each scientist included in the SN 10 was nominated by a Nobel laureate, recently elected member of the National Academy of Sciences or, for the first time, a scientist previously named to our SN 10 list.
+Each scientist included in the SN 10 was nominated by a Nobel laureate, recently elected member of the U.S. National Academies of Sciences or a scientist previously named to our SN 10 list.
 All are age 40 or under, and were selected by Science News staff for their potential to shape the science of the future.

 Science News is proud to present this year's SN 10:

-- Parag Pathak, 39, Massachusetts Institute of Technology
+- Phiala Shanahan, 29, Massachusetts Institute of Technology

 About Science News